NikolaBo/Wormhole/wormhole/restore/README.md

 ## Wormhole Restore
 This utility is a containerd client.
-It connects to containerd, fetches and unpacks a checkpoint image, modifies the OCI spec in the image to match the pod-level resources found in the destination container's spec.
+It connects to containerd, fetches and unpacks a checkpoint image, modifies the OCI spec in the image to match the pod-level resources found in the destination container's spec and restores the container.